AbirMazumder99/Personal-Dev-Manifesto/README.md

 # Personal-Dev-Manifesto

-Personal Dev Notes for the future
+Software Engineering Notes for the future

 ## Software Architecture Considerations